 Sander van de Velde

-Ask me about Azure IoT, Ask me how to add value
+Ask me about Azure IoT, Ask me about real-time insights.
+Ask me about value

 Helmond, The Netherlands

-In my daily work, I'm an IoT solution architect for Alten - The Netherlands, the consulting and engineering organization for the high-tech sector and specialize in Microsoft Azure IoT.
+In my daily work, I'm an IoT solution architect for Alten / SDG Group - The Netherlands, the consulting and engineering organization for the high-tech sector, and I specialize in Microsoft Azure IoT together with Microsoft Fabric.

 I'm involved with many aspects of the Azure IoT Platform and Azure and IoT in general.